East Coast Community Healthcare CIC (ECCH) is a staff owned Social Enterprise, providing community based NHS and social care in Norfolk & Suffolk.

 We have contracts with the NHS and two County Councils.
 At least 70,000 people are registered as service users with ECCH.

 Why a social enterprise?

 We believe the social enterprise model offers us the opportunity to create a more sustainable and flexible organisation, to take charge of our own destiny and make real improvements in services to patients.
 We are a ‘human’ organisation in every way, most of our funds are spent on staff to care for people and we have an ethos of high quality care, every time.

 ECCH is owned by its employees.
 Our staff have a stake – and therefore a real say – in how the organisation works.
-More than 70% of staff are shareholders - well above average for a social enterprise - and we have two Staff Directors, appointed by their shareholder colleagues, who sit on the Board and shape our business.
+82% of staff are shareholders - well above average for a social enterprise - and we have two Staff Directors, appointed by their shareholder colleagues, who sit on the Board and shape our business.
 We also have a Shareholder Council made up of representatives from all departments which is consulted on issues affecting the organisation.
 For example, shareholders played a key role in the appointment of the current Chair and Non-Executive Directors.